RhysPollardDevelopment/Fullstack-milestone/TESTING.md

 Below you can find one example of the django back end code coverage performed before front end tasks were undertaken:

 ![alt text](https://github.com/RhysPollardDevelopment/Fullstack-milestone/blob/master/readmedocs/coverage-report.png "Coverage report")

+## user stories:
+Any user stories not started, say deprioritized in own seection.

 ## Future testing
 * test webhooks in django, Due to high % across site and relative ease of most data, did not seem necessary to perform large volumes of testing.